Clyde R. Hoey: Biography

 Hoey won election to the U.S. Senate in 1944.
 He served from 1945 until his death in 1954.

-Hoey's politics were those of a conservative Democrat.
+Hoey's politics were arguably those of a conservative Democrat.
 He opposed Harry S. Truman's attempt to make the Fair Employment Practices Commission (FEPC) permanent.
 He promised to filibuster the effort as an attack on "the rights of every businessman in America."
 He supported the President's threats against striking railroad workers in December 1946.
 In the 1948 election, he supported Truman over the alternative, Strom Thurmond.

 He supported President Truman's refusal to allow Congress access to records of government employees' loyalty investigations.

 In 1950, Hoey opposed statehood for Hawaii because he thought it "inconceivable" to allow a territory with "only a small percentage of white people" to become a state.
 He advocated independence for Hawaii and cited U.S. treatment of Cuba and the Philippines as precedents.

 From 1949 to 1952 he headed the Investigations Subcommittee of the Committee on Expenditures in Executive Departments.
 He conducted hearings into the role of "five percenters", government influence peddlers.
 In 1950 he chaired an investigation that resulted in a report, known as the Hoey Report, released in December of that year that said all of the government's intelligence agencies "are in complete agreement that sex perverts [meaning, primarily, gay men] in Government constitute security risks."
 Douglas Charles characterizes Hoey's involvement in the committee as reluctant, due to fears that the issue could become hyperbolic, leaving chief counsel Francis Flanagan as the actual driving force behind the Hoey Report.
 The 1957 Crittenden Report, a review by the U.S. Navy, criticized it: "No intelligence agency, as far as can be learned, adduced any factual data before that committee with which to support these opinions."

 Hoey married Bessie Gardner, sister of North Carolina Governor O. Max Gardner.
 They had three children.
 His wife died in 1942.
 He was a lifelong member of the Methodist Episcopal Church, South and taught Sunday school classes.
 He was also a member of the Freemasons, Odd Fellows, Woodmen of the World, and the Knights of Pythias.

 Hoey died at his desk in his Washington, D.C., office.
 Sam Ervin was appointed to his seat in June 1954.